Everyone wrestler wants to score more takedowns, right?

 Unfortunately, I’ve found most wrestlers don’t know which specific wrestling exercises they should be using.

-As a result, they end up going into the weight room, haphazardly selecting exercises based on what muscle group they work, and doing the standard three sets of ten.
+As a result, they end up going into the weight room, haphazardly selecting exercises based on what muscle group they’re working that day, and doing the standard three sets of ten.

-So to help prevent this from happening, I’ll detail exactly what specific exercises you should be utilizing in your wrestling training program to help you maximize your physical abilities to score more takedowns.
+So to help combat this, I’ll detail exactly what specific wrestling exercises you should be utilizing in your program to help you score more takedowns.

-Obviously improving your technique and timing will help big time, but the exercises I’m going to detail in this series will definitely help.
+Obviously improving your technique and timing will help big time.
+However, the exercises I’m going to detail will definitely help.

-Because there are a number of aspects to scoring an effective takedown, I’ll detail exercises that will help you throughout the various stages of a takedown.
+There are a number of aspects to scoring an effective takedown.
+Therefore, I’ll detail exercises that will help you throughout the various stages.

 Wrestling Exercises For Takedowns